georchestra/georchestra.github.io/project.md

 Every year, users and developers from the community meet in a different place to share experiences, sum up good practices and elaborate the roadmap.

-This year, [meet us](/blog/2015/02/06/geocom2015-announced/) on June 22-24th in Strasbourg, France.

 Previous events took place:

  * at [Agrocampus Ouest](http://www.agrocampus-ouest.fr/), Rennes, France, for 2013,
- * at Centre Régional Auvergnat de l'Information Géographique ([CRAIG](http://craig.fr/)), Clermont-Ferrand, France for 2014
+ * at Centre Régional Auvergnat de l'Information Géographique ([CRAIG](http://craig.fr/)), Clermont-Ferrand, France for 2014,
+ * at the "Maison de l'Alsace", Strasbourg, France, in 2015.

+See you next year in Bordeaux !

 ## Steering committee